AlexArnold-sussex/discnet-hpc/Tutorials/Parallelisation/README.md

 # Vectorize Me If You Can [C]

-- Study the content of the folder *Exercises/vectorize_me/*.
+- Study the content of the folder *Code/Exercises/vectorize_me/*.
 It contains a simple C program and a Makefile to compile this program using no vectorization (make no-vec), auto-vectorization (make auto-vec) and explicit OpenMP vectorization (make omp-vec).
 Compiling the program using the Makefile creates both a binary (vectorize) and a detailed optimization report (vectorize.optrpt).
 Compare the results obtained from the different versions.
 Also have a look at the optimization reports.
 Can you explain the observed differences in the run times?

-- (Bonus) Modify the code to get a similar speed-up for explicit OpenMP SIMD as you get for auto-vectorization
+- Modify the code to get a similar speed-up for explicit OpenMP SIMD as you get for auto-vectorization (you won't match autovec here, but you should get an additional speed-up compared to the original omp-vec binary)

+- (Bonus) Can you adapt the code to offload the code in the work function to the GPU instead?

 <p align="right">(<a href="#top">back to top</a>)</p>